v2b1n/adi_to_qrz/README.md

 * uploads ADI-logfile entries to qrz.com logbook
 * keeps track of added records using a local cache
 * fetches remote party's grid locator data from qrz.com
-  * if desired, can fetch remote party's grid locator data from qrz.com's xml-interface and "enrich" the QSO data with it, before saving in logbook; while WSJT-X provides only 4 chars of the grid locator, on 2m band the precision of 4 chars long locator vs 6 chars long does make quite a difference in distance calculation.
+  * if desired, can fetch remote party's grid locator data from qrz.com's xml-interface and "enrich" the QSO data with it, before saving in a logbook; while WSJT-X provides only 4 chars of the grid locator, on 2m band the precision of 4 chars long locator vs 6 chars long does make quite a difference in distance calculation.
 * keeps erroneous/non-imported QSOs and writes them into a separate file, see FAQ
 * empties the ADI-logfile if told to do so